rbturnbull/cov3d/README.rst

     cov3d infer --pretrained <path/to/model> --scan <path/to/ct-scan>

-More options for inference can be found with the command:
+All options for inference can be found with the command:

 .. code:: bash